Dempsy/dempsy/README.md

 * Real time analytics on log information generated from widely distributed systems
 * Statistical analytics on real-time vehicle traffic information on a global basis

 It is meant to provide developers with a tool that allows them to solve these problems in a simple straightforward manner by allowing them to concentrate on the analytics themselves rather than the infrastructure.
 Dempsy heavily emphasizes "separation of concerns" through "dependency injection" and out of the box supports both Spring and Guice.
-It does all of this by supporting what can be (almost) described as a "distributed actors model."
+It does all of this by supporting what can be (almost) described as a "distributed actor model."

 In short Dempsy is a framework to enable decomposing a large class of message processing applications into flows of messages to relatively simple processing units implemented as [POJOs](http://en.wikipedia.org/wiki/Plain_Old_Java_Object)